mnormatov2001/mnormatov2001/README.md

 ---

 ### :man_technologist: About Me :
-I am a Backend C# .Net Developer from Russia.
+I am a Backend C# .Net Developer.
-* :telescope: I’m working as a Software Engineer and contributing to backend and frontend for building web applications.
+* :telescope: I’m working as a Software Engineer and contributing to backend for building web applications.

 * :seedling: Learning the principles of writing enterprise applications.